Skip to main content

 Function

-In Wave, the signature of a function begins with the fun keyword and consists of the function's name, parameters (if any), and a body enclosed in braces {}}.
+In Wave, functions are defined with the fun keyword, consisting of a function name, parameter list, and a body enclosed in braces {}.

 Defining Functions